Last Updated on April 14, 2021 by Helga Dosa

-Agrigento is certainly famous for the production of its cannoli siciliani, cassate and other local foods, but there is another thing this area is known for: almonds.
-More than the fruit itself, Agrigento is renowned for the festivals celebrated in its honor, a true touristic attraction.
+Agrigento is certainly famous for the production of its cannoli siciliani, cassate, and other local foods, but there is another thing this area is known for: almonds.
+More than the fruit itself, Agrigento is renowned for the festivals celebrated in its honor, a true touristic attraction with Sicily almonds.
 Two events are of particular interest: the Sagra del Mandorlo in Fiore and the Mandorlara (the almond on the table), both taking place annually between February and March (in 2017 the Sagra del Mandorlo in Fiore is from March 4 to 12 and Mandorlara is part of this event).

 During the festival, the famous Valle dei Templi, framed by a mantle of almond trees, becomes a striking scenery for some of the most picturesque parades, with many other events taking place all over town.

-The origins of the Sagra del Mandorlo in Fiore date back to 1934 when a village in province of Agrigento, Naro, decided to create a local fair, which was named the sagra del mandorlo in fiore.
-Actually, it was count Alfonso Gaetani who had the idea: his aim was to celebrate the arrival of spring as well as to promote Sicilian food.
+The origins of the Sagra del Mandorlo in Fiore date back to 1934 when a village in the province of Agrigento, Naro, decided to create a local fair, which was named the sagra del mandorlo in fiore.
+Actually, it was count Alfonso Gaetani who had the idea: his aim was to celebrate the arrival of spring as well as to promote Sicilian food and Sicily almond.

 The Mandorlara: the festival of the almonds in the kitchen